rocket-boots/rote/demos/runestar/README.md

 #### Story

+- [ ] Spreading fire/explosion (⍦⛆⋀∭※) once the end-game is triggered
 - [ ] NPC that acts as your quest-giver
 - [ ] NPCs on various levels that give story/lore info
 - [ ] Books and notes that give story/lore info